brandonkal/inkjet/README.md

 It's often the case that large projects will have multiple `inkjet.md` files.
 For instance, each service may have its own `inkjet.md` file to define how to build and test that component.
 To enable the import feature, include the text directive `inkjet_import: all` somewhere within your main `inkjet.md` file.
 If inkjet discovers this directive in the text, it will run a shell command that finds all other `inkjet.md` files within the current folder and merge them together before parsing and building out the command tree.
 If the imported file has an h1 heading, its commands will appear as a subcommand of that heading.
 If only h2 and below headings are available in the imported file, those commands will become sibling commands for the parent.
 See [a merged example here](tests/merged-example.md).

+#### inkjet_sort: false

+By default subcommands in the help output are listed in the same order they are defined in the markdown file.
+Users can choose to instead have subcommands sorted alphabetically by defining this directive.
+As an example, if you are using inkjet to distribute a CLI of code snippets, sorted help would make sense.
+For projects, you may want the order to be as defined (e.g. publish comes after test).

 ### Running inkjet from within a script

 You can easily call `inkjet` within scripts if you need to chain commands together.
 However, if you plan on [running inkjet with a different inkfile](#running-inkjet-with-a-different-inkfile), you should consider using the `$INKJET` utility instead which allows your scripts to be location-agnostic.